Alimony: How to Navigate the Financial Challenges of Divorce

-Standard of living of the spouses during the marriage will be considered by examining the income and expenses of both parties.
-Courts have typically characterized standard of living as modest, average or lavish and discussed the standard in conjunction with the parties spending habits or desire to save.
+The standard of living of the spouses during the marriage will be considered by examining the income and expenses of both parties.
+Courts have typically characterized the standard of living as modest, average, or lavish and discussed the standard in conjunction with the parties spending habits or desire to save.
 As such, alimony may be used to ensure that both parties may continue to live in the same manner to which he or she grew accustomed during the marriage.

 - Earning capacities, educational levels, vocational skills, and employability of the parties

-In assessing the financial circumstances of the parties, ability to pay alimony, and financial need to receive alimony, the overall employability and earning potential of each party is key.
-Because the Courts look at the ability of either spouse to pay rather than their actual earnings, the Court may determine that one spouse may still be responsible to support the other spouse if that spouse has an increased earning capacity but is voluntarily unemployed or underemployed.
+In assessing the financial circumstances of the parties, the ability to pay alimony, and the financial need to receive alimony, the overall employability and earning potential of each party is key.
+Because the Courts look at the ability of either spouse to pay rather than his or her actual earnings, the Court may determine that one spouse may still be responsible for supporting the other spouse if that spouse has an increased earning capacity but is voluntarily unemployed or underemployed.
 For example, individuals who have advanced degrees and strong employment histories will be seen as having high earning capacities.

 - Length of absence from the job market

-In cases where one spouse may have not worked for an extended period of time as a result of lack of financial necessity, child rearing, disability, or many other potential causes this factor is paramount.
+In cases where one spouse may not have worked for an extended period of time (e.g. as a result of lack of financial necessity, child rearing, disability, or other potential reasons), the length of absence from the job market is a significant consideration.
 In these cases, the Court may determine that alimony is vital to ensure that the dependent spouse can re-enter the workforce absent undergoing extreme financial hardship.

-The parental responsibilities of each spouse are considered in light of the impact that child rearing can take on a spouse’s time and ability to work.
+The parental responsibilities of each spouse are considered in light of the impact that child-rearing can have on a spouse’s time and ability to work.

 - Time and expense necessary to acquire sufficient education

-- History of the financial or non-financial contributions to the marriage
+- History of financial or non-financial contributions to the marriage

 Contributions to the marriage such as homemaking, parental responsibilities, or significant sacrifices so that one spouse could attain his or her current income level, are relevant to the calculation of alimony.